b1narykid/Roku/README.md

 }

 myStack.persist { error -> Bool in
-    // Handle an error and try fixing it
+    // Handle an error

-    // If error was successfully fixed,
+    // If error was successfully handled,
     // `Roku` will repeat save.
-    return errorHandled && errorFixed
+    return errorHandled && shouldRepeatSave
 }

 // Managed object context with main queue concurrency type